top of page

 First Things First

 Notify your credit card company of your travel plans to prevent potential account restrictions.
 Additionally, consult your mobile provider regarding coverage and possible roaming charges at your destination.
-Enabling airplane mode while at sea can help avoid unexpected fees.
+Enabling airplane mode while at sea or whenever you are not on Wi-Fi can help avoid unexpected fees.

 02